H27-VEN/SPDEMO/README.md

 # SPDEMO
-A Demo React App that demonstrate the components of socialpilot dashboard ### still work in progress.
+A Demo React App that demonstrate the components of socialpilot dashboard **still work in progress**.

 # PREVIEW